 FDA approval of SINUVA was based on the results of two randomized, sham-controlled trials in adults with refractory CRSwNP who were candidates for repeat ESS (RESOLVE and RESOLVE II).
-The most common adverse effects that occurred in clinical trials in patients who received SINUVA implants were bronchitis, nasopharyngitis, otitis media, headache, presyncope, asthma, and epistaxis.
+Bronchitis, nasopharyngitis, otitis media, headache, presyncope, asthma, and epistaxis were the most common AEs observed in clinical trials in patients who received SINUVA implants.

-Han et al. (2014) reported results from RESOLVE, a sham-controlled randomized trial, to evaluate the safety and efficacy of a steroid-eluting nasal implant of mometasone furoate 1350 μg (SINUVA) in 100 adults (n=100) with recurrent nasal polyposis after ESS who are considered candidates for revised ESS.
-Enrolled participants also had bilateral total ethmoidectomy more than 3 months earlier and were randomly assigned to receive treatment with the SINUVA (n=53) or control (n=47).
+Han et al. (2014) reported the results of RESOLVE, a sham-controlled randomized trial, to evaluate the safety and efficacy of a steroid-eluting nasal implant of mometasone furoate 1350 μg (SINUVA) in 100 adults (n=100) with recurrent nasal polyposis after ESS who are considered candidates for revised ESS.
+Enrolled participants had bilateral total ethmoidectomy more than 3 months prior and were randomly assigned to SINUVA (n=53) or control (n=47) treatment.
 Follow-up duration was 90 days after SINUVA implants were bilaterally inserted into the ethmoid sinuses.
 Implants were removed on day 60 to eliminate the possibility of spontaneous dislodgement and unblinding.
 During the post-operative period, fewer SINUVA-treated patients required oral steroids for ethmoid obstruction (11% vs. 26%).
 At 90 days of follow-up, the SINUVA group had significantly better grades of bilateral polyps and less ethmoid obstruction compared to the control group.
 The treatment group experienced a 2-fold reduction in nasal obstruction and congestion score at day 90 compared to the control group and 53% of treated patients (compared to 23% of the controls) were no longer indicated for repeat ESS at 90 days.
 Statistically significant reduction in both polyp grade and ethmoid sinus obstruction reported from this trial supports the efficacy of the SINUVA implant for the treatment of patients with CRSwNP refractory to medical therapy and considered candidates for revision ESS.
 Limitations of this study include the single-blind trial design (treatment assignment was not blinded to the clinicians involved in endoscopic grading), the relatively small study size, and the short follow-up time.

 Kern et al. (2018) conducted a multicenter, randomized, sham-controlled, double-blind trial evaluating the effectiveness and safety of the SINUVA sinus implant in adult patients with refractory CRSwNP.
 The RESOLVE II phase 3 RCT provided supporting safety and efficacy data for the FDA approval of SINUVA.
-The study included 300 adult patients with CRSwNP who had prior ESS but present with recurrent sinus obstruction were enrolled and all were considered candidates for revision sinus surgery.
-Patients were randomized to undergo bilateral placement of SINUVA implants or a sham procedure.
-Implants were removed within 60 days after insertion to allow for blinded grading at day 90.
+The study enrolled 300 adult patients with CRSwNP who had prior ESS but had recurrent sinus obstruction, and all were considered candidates for revision sinus surgery.
+Patients were assigned to either bilateral SINUVA implant placement or a sham procedure.
+Implants were removed within 60 days of insertion to allow for blinded grading at day 90.
 Both treatment and control groups were required to self-administer mometasone furoate nasal spray once daily during the 90-day follow-up.
-Co-primary efficacy endpoints were the change from baseline in nasal obstruction/congestion score (to day 30)and bilateral polyp grade (to day 90), as determined by an independent, blinded panel based on centralized, blinded video endoscopy review.
+The primary efficacy endpoints were the change from baseline in nasal obstruction/congestion score (to day 30) and bilateral polyp grade (to day 90), as determined by an independent, blinded panel based on centralized, blinded video endoscopy review.
 SINUVA-treated patients had significantly lower nasal congestion/congestion scores (-0.80 and -0.56, respectively) and bilateral polyp grades (-0.56 vs. -0.15, respectively).
-In addition, there was a 61% reduction in the need for repeat sinus surgery at 90 days in the treatment group (37% in placebo-treated patients).
-The most common adverse effects of SINUVA reported from clinical trials were bronchitis, nasopharyngitis, otitis media, headache, presyncope, asthma, and epistaxis.
+Furthermore, there was a 61% reduction in the need for repeat sinus surgery at 90 days in the treatment group (37% in the placebo-treated patients).
 Repeat dosing has not been studied.